djspiewak/parseback/benchmarks/README.md

 Nope.

 All charts plotted on a log-10 (vertical) scale, while all tests are done on a log-2 scale (horizontal).
 I know, I know…  Vertical axis is time in milliseconds, while the horizontal axis varies over input size.
+Lower is better.

 ## Arithmetic Expression